Summit League baseball tournament

 The Summit League baseball tournament is the conference baseball championship of the NCAA Division I's Summit League.
-The top four finishers in the regular season of the conference's seven teams advance to the double-elimination tournament, which in 2026 will make its first trip to Koch Diamond in St. Paul, Minnesota.
+The top four finishers in the regular season of the conference's seven teams advance to the double-elimination tournament.
+In 2027 the tournament will return to Chapman Park in Tulsa, Oklahoma.
 The winner of the tournament receives an automatic berth to the NCAA Division I Baseball Championship.

 The league changed its name from the Mid-Continent Conference prior to the 2008 season.
 Oral Roberts has won the most championships with 22.
-North Dakota State (3) is the most recent champion.
+South Dakota State (2) is the most recent champion.

 Champions

 By year

 The following is a list of conference champions and sites listed by year.